A form of glare, which has become a trope in its own right.

 - Apple's iMovie editing software actually has a lens flare effect.
 Presumably other editing software does as well.

 - There are many types of lens flares.
 One of the most famous is the one produced by anamorphic lenses, used to shoot movies in Cinema Scope format.
-These have a very special type of lens because of the curved lens and the old Panavision tended to be blue.
+These have a very special type of lens flare because of a cylindrically curved lens element, which results in a horizontal streak of light, often blue in color.
 They look like this◊ and tend to feel big budget.
 The reason comes from that most movies shot anamorphic (at least tended to) be very big budget productions.
+Lenses with the cylindrical element at the front (such as Panavision and Todd-AO) tend to have the most pronounced effect, as opposed to lenses with the element in the center or rear (such as Hawk and Arri) which tend to be less pronounced.
+Hawk manufactures a special filter for use with their lenses to create the classic blue streak.